 With miles of white sand coastlines and stunning beaches, some of the beaches not to miss are: Eagle Beach, Palm Beach and Manchebo Beach.
 For a hidden gem, check out Tres Trapi Steps!

 2. Go on a 4-course dinner cruise

-If you love luxury and great food, this 3-hour cruise is one of the best things to do in Aruba.
+If you love luxury and great food, this 4-course dinner cruise is one of the best things to do in Aruba.
 Enjoy a delicious 4-course dinner as you watch the sun go down over the glistening waters of the Caribbean Sea (oh, and did I mention it comes with unlimited premium drinks?!)